September 11 - September 22, 2026

 Accommodation: N/A

 From The Beatles and Lonely Planet’s Tony Wheeler in the 1970s, legendary mountaineers, authors and explorers in the ‘80s & ‘90s to present-day parliamentarians, presidents and world-famous artists, the Kathmandu Guest House (KGH) has been housing travelers since 1968.
-From the iconic Heritage Building built in 1902 to the modern-designed rooms in the new annexes, the KGH has always been at the top of restoration and upgrading every year.
+From the iconic building built in 1902 to the modern-designed rooms in the new annexes, the KGH has always been at the top of restoration and upgrading every year.
 Being in the heart of Thamel, the KGH is known as a landmark, as it was the KGH that started the tourist hub of Thamel.

 Hotel Barahi Pokhara opened in 1993 in the heart of Lakeside, Pokhara.
 It is named after the island temple of Barahi located in Phewa Lake just minutes away.
 Over the past three decades, the Barahi Hospitality & Leisure’s crown jewel establishment has built a reputation for the finest Nepali hospitality, quality customer service and opulent luxury.